Accelerating Progress Toward Reaching Nigeria’s Malaria Control and Family Planning Targets

 -Dr. Ezeigwe, National NMEP Coordinator

 In 2015, HC3 conducted an assessment on family planning use in Bauchi and Sokoto and found several promising approaches: careful efforts focused on child spacing rather than limiting childbearing; service delivery improvements; and a strong focus on demand-side activities to promote family planning use at the community, family and individual level.
-This year, HC3 is working with the Federal and State ministries of health and other partners to increase the contraceptive prevalence rate (CPR) in Bauchi, Sokoto and Ebonyi states.
+HC3 worked with the Federal and State ministries of health and other partners to increase the contraceptive prevalence rate (CPR) in Bauchi, Sokoto and Ebonyi states.

-- Demand Generation: Promoting family planning methods for achieving desired child spacing as well as for broader benefits.
-Currently, radio spots used by NURHI are being translated into local languages and broadcast in focal states.
+- Demand Generation: Promoted family planning methods for achieving desired child spacing as well as for broader benefits.
+Radio spots used by NURHI were translated into local languages and broadcast in focal states.

-- Advocacy: Improving family planning norms in focal states by enhancing dialogue with religious and traditional leaders, news media and other stakeholders.
+- Advocacy: Improved family planning norms in focal states by enhancing dialogue with religious and traditional leaders, news media and other stakeholders.

-In addition to supporting Nigeria in reaching its CPR target, HC3 is pretesting family planning interventions in the country.
+In addition to supporting Nigeria in reaching its CPR target, HC3 pretested family planning interventions in the country.

-- Long-acting reversible contraception (LARC) materials: These materials are designed to increase access to LARCs for youth (ages 15-24).
-So far, a video, discussion guide, brochures and posters have been pretested.
-The next phase includes partnering with youth to create videos increasing acceptance of LARCs among this age group.
+- Long-acting reversible contraception (LARC) materials: These materials increase access to LARCs for youth (ages 15-24).
+A video, discussion guide, brochures and posters were pretested.
+HC3 also partnered with youth to create videos increasing acceptance of LARCs among this age group.

-- Smart client intervention: HC3 is developing an mHealth tool using interactive voice response (IVR), supported by short messaging service (SMS), that can reach clients directly to emphasize the importance of being an informed and engaged family planning client.
-The prototype will be complete in October 2016.
+- Smart client intervention: HC3 developed an mHealth tool using interactive voice response (IVR), supported by short messaging service (SMS), that can reach clients directly to emphasize the importance of being an informed and engaged family planning client.

 - Federal Ministry of Health (FMOH)